BTopcuoglu/code_review/README.md

 ### How to regenerate Figure 1
 - In Figure 1 we want to plot the generalization and prediction performances of 2 CRC models.
 - We are comparing classification methods L1 and L2-regularized Linear Support Vector Machine.
-- The features we use in the classification models are OTU abundances.
+- The features we use in the classification models are OTU abundances and FIT results.
 - The labels we predict are SRN or nomal.
 (The patient has screen-relevant neoplasias or not.)
+	- We get the OTU abundances, FIT results and Colonoscopy diagnosis from Marc's Meta study using the script ```code/learning/load_datasets.batch```.
 - We are expecting to generate a boxplot comparing the cross-validation and testing performances of both models.

 #### 1. Log-in to your FLUX account and navigate to your TORQUE directory.